Zilounay/YoureNotDoneYetMobile/README.md

 Other ways of contributing / saying thank you would be the following :
 - Add a nice comment
+- Participate yourself in the improvement of this list
 - Like/Star the page
 - Share the content using the repo link (please do not copy paste or rehost yourself, link directly)
-- If you really want to reward me in some special way, donations are always appreciated (and never mandatory)
+- If you really want to reward me in some special way, donations are always appreciated and never mandatory.

+ After all, I'm spending a lot of time to save you all some time as well, that must be worth something of the above :D

 -----